opensource12345678/why_cosine_works/pyhessian/README.md

-`output/` stores the estimated eigenvalue distribution with different precisions, which is specified by "q". `checkpoints/` stores the trained model, i.e. after first phase in our cosine-explanation paper, for eigenvalue distribution. `figures` stores the generated eigenvalue distribution figures.
+`output/` stores the estimated eigenvalue distribution with different precisions, which is specified by "q". `checkpoints/` stores the trained model, i.e. after first phase in our cosine-explanation paper, for eigenvalue distribution. `figures/` stores the generated eigenvalue distribution figures.

 ## Citation
 PyHessian has been developed as part of the following paper.
 We appreciate it if you would please cite the following paper if you found the library useful for your work: